dbear496/genpass/README.md

 genpass --change
 ```

+Before, trusting all your online accounts to GenPass, I recommend giving a quick look at the source code to verify that I'm not doing anything fishy.
+Even if you don't code, you should be able to see if something fishy is going on.

 ## How it works

 GenPass uses a **seed**, a **salt**, and a **tag** to generate your passwords.
 Additionally, a **master password** is used to encrypt your seed.